-How did you come to be a data changemaker at VIQTOR DAVIS?
+How did you come to work at VIQTOR DAVIS?

 I was looking for more diverse work with the opportunity to build on my past experience and plenty of scope to learn.
 My background is life sciences, but my work history is more software and technology for product master data management.
 This included data cataloguing and cleaning, managing workflows for material or BOM creates and edits through integrating ERPs with the software solution.
 VIQTOR DAVIS stood out as the next move because the job fit the content I wanted to keep doing, but mostly it was because of the core values, which closely aligned with my own.
 I very much applied to the company first, the role second.
 The interviewing process reaffirmed my impression, as has everyone I have met since.

 As someone who has recently joined the organisation, what are your thoughts about working at VIQTOR DAVIS so far?

 I’m still very new, I started working at VIQTOR DAVIS in March 2019, so it’s very much my impression ‘so far’!
 However, I feel that everyone I’ve come across whilst at VIQTOR DAVIS is very welcoming.
 I have contributed to internal and external projects in a variety of engagements.
 I feel like valued contributions are recognised and all points of view (and questions) are welcomed.